dsatyam09/Failure-Prediction-for-Generative-Robot-Policy/README.md

 }
 ```

-If you specifically use the additional architectures or scripts from this
+If you specifically use the GRU, Transformer, or TCN detectors from this fork, or one of our extraction or plotting scripts, feel free to also link back to this repo.
-fork (GRU/Transformer/TCN detectors, paper-ready leaderboard extractor, or
-per-rollout plot script), feel free to also reference this repository.

 ---

 ## License

 This fork inherits the license of the upstream SAFE repository.
-Please refer
-to the original SAFE repo for the canonical license file.
+See the original repo for the canonical license file.